-In the general perspective, the concept of volunteering refers to ―rendering of service by choice of or free will for the benefit of the wider community by an individual, group, or institution without necessarily expecting monetary gain in full knowledge and appreciation of being a volunteer‖.
-In the last decades, government has recognized the critical contribution that volunteering makes to build a strong and cohesive society.
-It has promoted volunteering as the essential act of citizenship, a means for combating social exclusion, and an important contributor to the delivery of high quality public services.
-This report marshals the best evidence available in three key areas – volunteering impacts on economic development, social inclusion, and volunteers as individuals – in order to demonstrate the positive impact of volunteering.
+In the general perspective, the concept of volunteering refers to ―rendering of service by choice of or free will for the benefit of the wider community by an individual, group, or institution without necessarily expecting a monetary gain in full knowledge and appreciation of being a volunteer‖.
+In the last decades, the government has recognised the critical contribution that volunteering makes in building a strong and cohesive society.
+It has promoted volunteering as the essential act of citizenship, a means for combating social exclusion and an important contributor to the delivery of high-quality public services.
+This report marshals the best evidence available in three key areas – volunteering impacts on economic development, social inclusion and volunteers as individuals – in order to demonstrate the positive impact of volunteering.

-Research project to document best practices of voluntarism in different sectors, such as social responsible businesses, employee based voluntary programs, cooperated projects between non-profits and local government etc.
+The research project documents the best practices of voluntarism in different sectors, such as social responsible businesses, employee-based voluntary programmes, cooperative projects between non-profits and local government etc.

-Based on previous research on volunteerism, we can see that the voluntary organizations have been affected the society very diversely and deeply.
-Volunteering is viewed as a form of social capital, with particular reference to the role of volunteering in promoting social inclusion, assisting marginalized social groups, its relationship to other forms of civic participation and unpaid work, creating a civil society, social action, in community building and community renewal.
-The character of the cooperation of the sector with all kinds of other key social players such as government, business, communities and people as individuals has given the voluntary sector strong power to affect the society as a whole.
+Based on previous research on volunteerism, we can see that voluntary organizations have impacted society in deep and diverse ways.
+Volunteering is viewed as a form of social capital with a particular emphasis on promoting social inclusion, assisting marginalised social groups, relating to other forms of civic participation and unpaid work, creating a civil society, social action, community-building and community renewal.
+The character of cooperation in the sector with all kinds of other key social players such as government, business, communities and people as individuals has given the voluntary sector strong power to affect society as a whole.
 In conclusion, we found that:

-- Volunteering enhances the social connections between different sectors, builds the bridges for governments, enterprises and employees.
+Volunteering enhances the social connections between different sectors, builds bridges for governments, enterprises and employees.

-- Volunteering promotes people to be more active in civic engagement and concerned of citizenship.
+Volunteering makes people more active in civic engagement and concerned about citizenship.

-- Volunteering delivers some part of public services, encouraging more people work in public section, helping raise the educational performance of youth, push forward sustainable development, solve environmental problems, and respond to climate change etc.
+Volunteering delivers some part of public services, encouraging more people to work in public section, helping raise the educational performance of youth, push forward sustainable development, solve environmental problems and respond to pressing issues like climate change.

-- Volunteering also have positive effects on volunteers as individuals, increase the self- esteem, enhance various skills and capacities, expand career paths and be healthier physically and mentally.
+Volunteering also has positive effects on volunteers as individuals, increases self- esteem, enhances various skills and capacities, expands career paths and makes people healthier, physically and mentally.

 The calculation of the economic value of volunteering is important because it can: